behrends/mac-config/README.md

-# Config files and instructions on setting up a new Mac
+# Config files and instructions for setting up a new Mac

 Whenever a new Mac is configured (every few years), we can check if the apps/tools are still needed and ask Chat if there are better/modern/maintained alternatives.